tushar239/MyJavaProject/src/main/java/java5/readme_java5.txt

     Bounded Type Parameters:

-    T extends Something   ---- here Something is Upper Bound   ----- can be use as both type parameter and type argument T super Something     ---- here Something is Lower Bound   ----- can't be used as type parameter, but can be used as type argument
+    T extends Something   ---- here Something is Upper Bound   ----- can be used as both type parameter and type argument T super Something     ---- here Something is Lower Bound   ----- can't be used as type parameter, but can be used as type argument

     class A {}